samestep/website/src/blog/parameter-syntax/index.md

 ### Proposal

-Now let's contrast that with how we'd represent the ...
+Here's how I'd instead represent parameters and binding forms in the AST:

 ```typescript
 type TypeField = {